MakoWish/Faitour/elastic/README.md

 > Dataset name: faitour.log

 Optionally, if you would like to retain the original JSON log in the Elasticsearch documents, expand the `Advanced options` link under "Custom log file", and you will see a field `Tags`.
 Enter `preserve_original_event` into this field.
+This will ensure the original log entry is preserved in the Elasticsearch field `event.original`.

 That should be it!
 Click the "Save and continue" button on the bottom right.